CSCfi/hpc-containers/index.md

 # Guidelines for containerizing scientific applications for HPC clusters
 ## Introduction
 <!-- establish context and prerequisities -->
-These guidelines provide general instructions and concrete examples to containerize scientific applications and consistently manage the containers.
+These guidelines provide general principles and concrete examples to containerize scientific applications and consistently manage the containers.
 We assume basic knowledge about the Linux operating system and shell scripting, and how to build and install software on Linux.

 <!-- scientific application -->